5 min Read

 While this was the kind of legwork you put in as a parent before your child headed into kindergarten, what are you doing now that they’re off to middle school?
 Like that first year of school, junior high school can bring a new environment and sometimes a completely new school and it’s helpful to prep both parent and pupil.
 Here are six ways to get your child ready for this new chapter in their academic career.

-At least a few times at home so they’re not fumbling with it the first day while they’re figuring out where their new class is, who their teacher is and if they’re friends are with them.
-“So ensure your child knows how to use the combination lock,” says David deBelle, principal at Toronto’s Lawrence Heights Middle School.
+At least a few times at home so they’re not fumbling with it the first day while they’re figuring out where their new class is, who their teacher is and if their friends are with them.
+“So ensure your child knows how to use the combination lock,” says David deBelle, former principal at Toronto’s Lawrence Heights Middle School.
 David also advises investing in a good solid lock.
 “The ones at the dollar store don’t actually work.
 Sometimes one pull on them and they open.”
 David also suggests that if remembering the three-number combination is too much for your child, opt for the kind that opens on one number only.

 “Transition visits can be arranged and are helpful,” says David.
 “And those visits could include parents.
 So around June, kids should get a chance to be familiar with the school, maybe tour it and see the facilities and even meet the administration.”